11 Business process management examples across industries

 Audits are easier when evidence lives in one place.
 Store contracts, approvals, and policy documents together with clear access controls; keep a list of required evidence by process and review it quarterly.
 When auditors ask, you can export the trail without chasing files across shared drives.
 Compliance discipline matters financially; research on non-compliance shows meaningful cost exposure relative to maintaining compliant operations.

-Legal
+4. Legal

 Contract review

 Start with an intake form that captures business context and required documents.
 Route by contract type and risk level; use a checklist for standard clauses and define who can approve exceptions.
 When signed, store the final version and note renewal or notice dates so nothing slips.
-Keeping counterparties’ submissions inside a portal reduces email loops and version confusion.
+Keeping counterparties' submissions inside a structured flow reduces email loops and version confusion.

 Compliance management